Please see War Memorials and Rolls of Honour for the names of local WW1 soldiers and links to other soldier's stories.

 Alec Seed married Beatrice Marguerite Pogson on 21 August 1918 at St. Peter, Abbeydale.
 Marguerite was the fourth of five children of Robert Henry Pogson, an employee of Sheffield Banking Company, and his wife Florence Henrietta Charlotte Mallender who had married at St Mary, Worksop on 21 October 1879.
 Marguerite was a professor of music and Licentiate of the Royal Academy of Music.
 They had twin daughters, Helen and Barbara, on 9 May 1923.
 Alec became a works manager and later a labour and publicity manager at Samuel Osborn & Co. steelworks.
 However, he was better known for his contribution to amateur dramatics in Sheffield being an actor, playwright, theatre administrator and theatre correspondent of The Era.
 He was at times the Chairman of the Sheffield Repertory Theatre and of the Croft House Settlement Operatic Society.

 Rev. Thomas Alexander Seed died on 22 July 1926 at Cotherstone, near Barnard Castle, North Riding.
 He was aged 79.
-Frank Seed remained a bank employee in Sheffield until his retirement, working for many years at the same George Street bank as Robert Pogson.
-In 1939 Frank was living with a housekeeper at 25 Conduit Road, Crookes.
-He died at Lodge Moor Hospital and was buried at Abbey Lane Cemetery on 17 December 1965.
-Frank was aged 73 and unmarried.
+By then the Sheffield Banking Company had become absorbed into the National Provincial Bank and Frank was working at the same George Street branch as Robert Pogson.
+In 1939 Frank was living with a housekeeper at 25 Conduit Road, Crookes and working as a cashier and authorised signatory at the High Street branch.
+He retired on 1 November 1952, aged 60.
+Frank died on 14 December 1965 at Lodge Moor Hospital and was buried at Abbey Lane Cemetery three days later.
+He was aged 73 and unmarried.

 Herbert Edward Victor Sibley